-Authority to allot - resolution 19
+Authority to allot - resolution 18

-The Investment Association share capital management guidelines ('the IA guidelines') confirm that an authority to allot up to two-thirds of the existing issued share capital continues to be regarded as routine.
-The company has taken authority for the full amount in prior years and seeks to do so again this year under resolution 19.
+The Investment Association Share Capital Management Guidelines ('the IA guidelines') confirm that an authority to allot up to two thirds of the existing issued share capital continues to be regarded as routine.
+The company has taken authority for the full amount in prior years and seeks to do so again this year under resolution 18.

-The directors are seeking authority to allot shares of up to a maximum nominal amount of \$3,260 million.
-This is the 'Section 551 Amount' referred to in the company's Articles of Association and is equal to 66.6% (i.e. two-thirds) of the company's issued ordinary share capital (excluding treasury shares) as at 16 March 2017, being the latest practicable date prior to the publication of this notice.
-In accordance with the IA guidelines, one half of this Section 551 Amount, that is 33.3% (i.e. one-third) of the company's issued ordinary share capital, (excluding treasury shares) as at 16 March 2017, can only be used if the relevant securities are equity securities and are offered in connection with a rights issue by means of a renounceable letter of allotment or other negotiable right which can be traded (and which therefore does not include an open offer).
+The directors are seeking authority to allot shares of up to a maximum nominal amount of \$3,322 million.
+This is equal to 66.6% (i.e. two thirds) of the company's issued ordinary share capital (excluding treasury shares) as at 8 March 2018, being the latest practicable date prior to the publication of this notice.
+In accordance with the IA guidelines, one half of this amount, that is 33.3% (i.e. one third) of the company's issued ordinary share capital (excluding treasury shares) as at 8 March 2018, can be used only if the relevant securities are equity securities and are offered in connection with a rights issue (and which therefore does not include an open offer).

-For information, as at 16 March 2017, the company held 1,488,821,934 treasury shares, which represents 7.61% of the company's issued ordinary share capital (excluding treasury shares).
+For information, as at 8 March 2018, the company held 1,383,253,353 treasury shares, which represents 6.94% of the company's issued ordinary share capital (excluding treasury shares).

-The authority conferred pursuant to resolution 19 will expire on the date of the annual general meeting in 2018 or 17 August 2018, whichever is the earlier.
+The authority conferred pursuant to resolution 18 will expire on the date of the annual general meeting in 2019 or 21 August 2019, whichever is the earlier.

-The directors have no current intention of issuing shares other than in relation to the company's employee share schemes.
+The directors have no current intention of issuing shares other than in relation to the company's employee share schemes and under the Scrip Dividend Programme.

-Disapplication of pre-emption rights - resolutions 20 and 21
+Disapplication of pre-emption rights - resolutions 19 and 20

-Resolutions 20 and 21 seek limited authority to allot shares for cash, under the authority granted under resolution 19, in particular circumstances without first offering them to existing shareholders.
+Resolutions 19 and 20 seek limited authority for the directors to allot shares for cash under the authority granted under resolution 18 in certain circumstances without first offering them to existing shareholders.
 This is known as the disapplication of pre-emption rights.

 The authorities requested comply with institutional shareholder guidance, and in particular with the Pre-emption Group's Statement of Principles on Disapplying Pre-emption Rights (the 'Pre-emption Principles').
-Prior to 2015, the Pre-emption Principles allowed for authority for an issue of shares for cash otherwise than in connection with a pre-emptive offer over 5% of a company's issued share capital.
-The Pre-emption Principles were revised in March 2015 to allow the authority for an issue of shares for cash otherwise than in connection with a pre-emptive offer to be increased from 5% to 10% of a company's issued share capital, provided that the company confirms that it intends to use the additional 5% authority only in connection with an acquisition or specified capital investment.
-In 2016, the Pre-emption Principles were updated again to require separate resolutions for each of these 5% authorities and accordingly two separate disapplication resolutions are being put forward at the AGM this year, complying with the Pre-emption Group's requirements.
+The Pre-emption Principles were revised in March 2015 to allow the authority for an issue of shares for cash otherwise than in connection with a pre-emptive offer to be increased from 5% to 10% of a company's issued share capital provided that the company confirms that it intends to use the additional 5% authority only in connection with an acquisition or specified capital investment.
+In 2016 the Pre-emption Principles were updated to require separate resolutions for each of these 5% authorities and accordingly two separate disapplication resolutions are again being put forward at the 2018 AGM in compliance with the Pre-emption Group's requirements.

-The board considers that is in the best interests of the company and its shareholders generally that the company should seek the maximum authorities permitted by the Pre-emption Principles and have the flexibility, conferred by resolutions 20 and 21, to conduct a pre-emptive offering without complying with the strict requirements of the statutory pre-emption provisions and to raise capital quickly and easily in order to finance business opportunities when they arise in line with the company's strategy for growth.
+The board considers that it is in the best interests of the company and its shareholders generally that the company should seek the maximum authorities permitted by the Pre-emption Principles and have the flexibility, conferred by resolutions 19 and 20, to conduct a pre-emptive offering without complying with the strict requirements of the statutory pre-emption provisions.
+This allows the company to raise capital quickly and easily in order to finance business opportunities when they arise in line with the company's strategy for growth.